Gold-Nano Blog / Gold Nanoparticle Cancer Research Report #9

 In the study, researchers used two forms of polysaccharides (sugar) and gold nanorods to attack cancer cells in a living specimen (in vivo).

-The first graphic below shows you how they weaved the sugar molecules to the gold nanorods.
+The first graphic below shows you how they weaved sugar molecules into gold nanorods; the polysaccharides "Dextran and Pullulan" chemical composition is shown in the first box.

 Once the sugars were bound to the amino acid Azanide (NH2), gold nanorods were introduced into the solution to create the green cancer-killing molecule in the graphic above.

-Shortly after the cancer cell absorbs the Gold Nanorod / Polysaccharides (Au@PSa), the highly acidic (low pH) environment inside the cancer cells dissolved the Au@PSa molecule causing it to 'self-destruct.'
+Shortly after the cancer cell absorbs the Gold Nanorod / Polysaccharides (Au@PSa), the highly acidic (low pH) environment inside the cancer cells dissolves the Au@PSa molecule, causing it to self-destruct.

-As the 'Au@Psa' molecule dissolved, it released the gold nanorods throughout the cancer cell, at which point the researchers pointed a laser at the gold nanorods, making them heat up, killing the cancer cells.
+As the Au@Psa molecule dissolves, it releases gold nanorods throughout the cancer cell; at this point, researchers direct a laser at the gold nanorods, making them heat up, killing the cancer cell.

-Furthermore, there were no side effects on any major organs, and the surrounding non-cancerous healthy tissue was unharmed.
+Furthermore, there were no side effects to any major organs, and the surrounding non-cancerous healthy tissue remained unharmed.

 In this next study, researchers from France, Canada, and Spain used gold nanoparticles with a silver core to attack and kill cancer cells.